Polvyer/learning-decks/MAKE_IT_STICK_MASTER.md

   Retrieval that requires you to supply the answer (free recall, short answer, flashcards) strengthens memory the most because it demands more cognitive effort.
 Recognition-based tests (multiple choice, true/false) help too, but they provide cues and require less effort, so the learning is weaker.

+  ### The Takeaway

+   #### Card 18 Why does delayed retrieval after an initial test strengthen learning more than immediate retrieval?

+   Because after an initial test, waiting before retrieving again allows some forgetting, which makes the next retrieval effortful.
+Effortful retrieval strengthens the memory far more than easy recall, so delayed retrieval produces greater long-term retention.

+   #### Card 19 - Why does repeated retrieval make knowledge more flexible and usable in varied contexts?

+   Because each successful retrieval strengthens the memory and builds additional retrieval pathways, making the knowledge easier to access and apply in new contexts.
+Research shows repeated retrieval improves transfer and the ability to use knowledge in varied situations.

+   #### Card 20 - Why is corrective feedback after retrieval essential for preventing incorrect learning?

+   Because without feedback, students may retain incorrect answers.
+Corrective feedback ensures that retrieval strengthens the right information rather than reinforcing errors.

 <!-- fold-end Chapter 2 -->

+## Chapter 3 — Mix Up Your Practice

+ ### Intro

+  #### Card 21 - Why does massed practice create an illusion of learning?

+  Because massed practice produces rapid, visible performance gains, which feel like learning, but those gains rely on short-term memory and fade quickly, hiding the rapid forgetting that follows.

+  #### Card 22 - What tradeoff does spaced practice make compared to massed practice?

+  Spaced practice sacrifices fast, easy improvements in exchange for slower progress that produces longer retention, better mastery, and greater versatility.